 The downsizing of satellites is radically changing global communications.
-Relentless miniaturization and related developments are opening up exciting new frontiers for companies in a wide range of fields, including broadband and broadcasting, information technology and environmental sciences.
+The lightweight and compact nature of nanosatellites reduces the economic cost for space launch and construction costs.
+Miniaturization and related developments are opening up new frontiers for companies in a wide range of fields, including universal broadband, information technology and environmental sciences.

 As smartphones get bigger, satellites grow smaller — and cheaper.
 Space-worthy devices once the size of automobiles now fit in a shoebox.
 In the future, putting a satellite in space will cost a fraction of what it does today.
-The time to develop and launch a satellite — and start reaping benefits — will drop from years to days.
+The time to develop and launch a satellite, and start reaping benefits, will drop from years to days.
 Many incredible uses are forecast for these space-borne devices: Micro-satellites will distribute broadband to previously unreachable areas around the globe.
-Other satellites will measure shifting currents in our oceans with greater precision than ever before.
+Other satellites will measure shifting ocean currents with greater precision than ever before.